 The 90-Day Recovery Plan

-You have the knowledge; now you need a plan.
-Here is a simple, three-month roadmap to adapt your site to the reality of AI Overviews traffic loss.
+You have the knowledge; now you need a concrete plan.
+Here is a three-month roadmap to adapt to AI Overviews traffic loss, ordered by impact priority.

 Month 1: Audit and Diagnose

-• Week 1: Pull your traffic data from May 2024 to present.
-Identify the exact pages that have lost the most traffic.
+• Week 1: Pull your Search Console performance data from May 2024 to present.
+Filter by page, sort by impressions, and identify the exact pages that have lost the most clicks.
+Look for the AI Overview signature: stable or growing impressions alongside falling CTR.

 Month 2: Optimize and Restructure